• Day 2: Wednesday, 6 May

 • 9:00—10:30

-📦 The Citizens Energy Package: What's next?
+📦 The Citizens Energy Package: from Brussels to the ground

 Room: ASPAZIJA + RAINIS